 In a test by Cook’s Illustrated magazine, a solution of one part vinegar to three parts water removed 98 percent of bacteria from the surface of fruits and vegetables, National Public Radio reports.

 However, the NPR report also stated that researchers at the Institute of Agricultural and Environmental Sciences at Tennessee State University found that “water can remove 98 percent of bacteria when it’s used to rinse and soak produce.”
 Rubbing or brushing helps in cleaning.

 Testing household products

-Homemade cleaning products didn’t earn the highest marks in a Consumer Reports test.
-“Most made-at-home brews often are effective, though they don’t perform as well as the products you’ll find in stores,” CR says.
+Not everyone is thrilled with the results of homemade cleaners, though.
+Wellness Mama blogger finds vinegar, basic to many DIY products, smelly and less-effective.
+Homemade cleaning products didn’t earn the highest marks in a Consumer Reports test either.
+“Most made-at-home brews often are effective, though they don’t perform as well as the products you’ll find in stores,” CR concludes.

-CR did give high marks to a glass-cleaning solution of soapy ammonia, water and rubbing alcohol.
-(You will find the recipe in the article.)
+CR does give high marks to a glass-cleaning solution of soapy ammonia, water and rubbing alcohol.
+(Find the recipe in the article.)

 Homemade cleaners may not always beat commercial products for effectiveness, but they are better overall because they are safer for human health and for the environment, Kellner says.